 You can also invite corporate partners to sponsor the race and show their support, just as they would for a 5K-in-the-park.
 If you are an employer you can make donations if employees meet their goals or match donations raised on the virtual race.

 3. Fitness Tracking

-A simple virtual race can be executed by collecting participants' distances through email or a web based self reporting form.
+You can execute a simple virtual race by collecting participants' distances through email or a web-based self-reporting form.

-a great opportunity to sustain longer duration fitness/fundraising commitments instead of 2 hours on a race day.
+These wearable integrations enable longer duration fitness/fundraising commitments instead of just 2 hours on the race day.

-- Break down your virtual race duration into segments: We prefer a separate registration period, peer invitations & fundraising period, and (the fun part) fitness tracking & competition period.
+- Segment the duration of your virtual races: We prefer separate periods for registration, peer invitations fundraising, and (the fun part) fitness tracking and competition.

-- Focus on marketing & engagement instead of operations: In our experience, you don't necessarily need a shiny medal and the costly t-shirt to run a successful virtual race, rather focus on bringing the community together and engaging with them.
+- Stronger focus on engagement and promotions: You don't necessarily need a shiny medal or a costly t-shirt to run a successful virtual race.
+Focus less on operations and more on bringing the community together and engaging with them.

-- Think about building a program, not just executing a project: Virtual races are quick, scalable and affordable.
-It provides you an opportunity to build a year long program (monthly, quarterly etc).
-Given how easy it is to run these, consider a longer term strategy.
+- Build a program instead of executing a project: Virtual races are quick, scalable, and affordable.
+They provide you an opportunity to build a year-long program (monthly, quarterly, etc).
+Given how easy it is to run these, you should consider a longer-term strategy.